 INTERNATIONAL SNOW LEOPARD TRUST Overview

-Direct beneficiaries per year: Our partner communities in Mongolia, Pakistan, and Kyrgyzstan; and the snow leopard of course!
+Direct beneficiaries per year: Our partner communities in China, India, Kyrgyzstan, Mongolia, and Pakistan - and the snow leopard of course!

-Someone who had 3 hours of volunteer time could: Someone with three hours to volunteer could help us run our store front, or an event booth in the many cities we travel to.
+Someone who had 3 hours of volunteer time could: Someone with three hours to volunteer could help us fulfill orders from our online store, or run an event booth in the many cities we travel to.
 We also host dinners and event in the City of Seattle and could always use any extra help!

 Snow leopards range over two million square kilometers of mountain in Central Asia, including the formidable Himalayas.
 Experts currently estimate as few as 3,500 exist in the wild, fewer than the world''s tiger population.
 As an "umbrella" or keystone species, snow leopard conservation has far-reaching importance as it leads to the protection of hundreds of other plants and animals sharing the cat''s ecosystem.
 The International Snow Leopard Trust is the oldest and largest organization focused solely on saving this important species.
 The Trust works nationally and internationally to raise awareness about endangered species, and to empower people living within snow leopard range to become stewards of their environment.
 To this end, the Trust conducts educational outreach, scientific research, and community-based conservation.